nuxion/services-front-vanillajs/README.md

 This template itsn't a pure vanilla project because it includes support for:

 - alpinejs
-- htmx
 - taildwindcss
 - polyfills
+- htmx [not added but should be easy to add]

 ## Quickstart

 A easy way to copy the files into your proyect is using [degit](https://github.com/Rich-Harris/degit).

-We will reproduce the example of https://github.com/nuxion/services/tree/main/example.

 1- We our project created the first step is clonning the frontend code: